 Q: Why do I have to raise funds or pay for candidacy?

 A: Nearly every dollar that comes to Cadence is raised by a missionary’s support team.
 The majority of those funds go directly to the missionaries.
 Only a small part of the funds received go towards the administrative needs of the mission, and this amount is not enough to include the costs of candidacy.
 It’s also an opportunity to grow in faith and preparation for building a team to support you as you minister to the military.

 Q: How does Cadence train and care for its missionaries?

 A: Cadence has candidacy training in-house, SRS Bootcamp, pre-field training with the HR team, and on-the-field training from the field leader when you arrive.

 Q: After my appointment, how long does it take to get to the field?

 Q: How does Cadence assign missionaries to locations?

-A: Cadence first considers the needs of the whole mission, then the needs of the missionary family alongside gifting, passion and capacity.
-It’s generally a request and dialogue with the missionary.
+A: Cadence first considers the needs of the whole mission, then the needs of the missionary family, alongside gifting, passion, and capacity.
+It’s generally a request and dialogue process with the missionary.

 Q: What are the qualifications to be a Cadence staff?

 A: We would like five years of full-time vocational ministry experience or a BA/BS with 30 hours of Bible and/or ministry training.